tmcde01/HomeworkAssignment/README.md

 ### Procedure Notes
 - ingest_loan_monthly();  This base procedure will scan our stage at pre-determined intervals for target files and ingest and process new loan_monthly files in accordance with our requirements.
 Example: "call ingest_loan_monthly();"  It is explicitly coded and well-commented.
 Note however the call for this procedure is automated via task and stream.
 - ingest_loan_monthly_backfill_or_reload(file_pattern_date varchar, remediation_type varchar); This remediation procedure will backfill older files or delete bad files and then reload updated versions, also in accordance with our requirements.
-Aguments include file_pattern date, which is a varchar representing dates outside the range of our regular target files in YYYY-MM format, and remediation_type which is a varchar representing whether to simply add additional older files ('backfill') or to remove bad files and reload them ('reload').
+Aguments include file_pattern date, which is a varchar representing dates outside the range of our regular target files in YYYY-MM format, and remediation_type which is a varchar representing whether to simply add additional older files or to remove bad files and reload them.  ('backfill' vs. 'reload').
 Example: "call ingest_loan_monthly_backfill_or_reload('2025-12', 'reload');"  It is also explicitly coded and well-commented.

 ### Bonus Items
  - Run book: